Meeting with the dietitian?

 What diet progression should patients expect in the weeks following surgery?

-The diet after surgery progresses through 5 stages:
+- The diet after surgery progresses through five stages:

 What type of vitamins should patients be taking based on the procedure selected?